Tōru Doi

+Tōru Doi (土井 亨, Doi Tōru) is a Japanese political activist, former Japanese politician of the Liberal Democratic Party, who served as a member of the House of Representatives.
+He has served as State Minister of Reconstruction (Third Abe Cabinet (Third Reshuffle) and Fourth Abe Cabinet), State Minister of Land, Infrastructure, Transport and Tourism (Third Abe Cabinet (First Reshuffle)), Parliamentary Vice-Minister of Land, Infrastructure, Transport and Tourism (Second Abe Cabinet), Chairman of the House of Representatives Land, Infrastructure, Transport and Tourism Committee, and Chairman of the Liberal Democratic Party's Finance and Banking Committee.

 Career

 A native of Kurokawa District, Miyagi, Doi graduated the Tohoku Gakuin University School of Law in 1981.

 After having served in the local assembly of Miyagi Prefecture (won in 1993, 1995, 1999, lost in 2003), Doi was elected to the Diet for the first time in 2005.

 Positions

 Revisionism

 Affiliated to the openly revisionist lobby Nippon Kaigi, that advocates a restoration of monarchy, and State Shinto in Japan, Doi often follows their agenda: